GuruShiva/painting_classify/README.md

 ## Disclaimer

 The trained model in this image classifier is not perfect!
 The data used in this project was scraped from the Internet.
-The dataset has not gone through rigorous data cleaning or parametere tuning techniques and there maybe some false positives during the labelling test.
+The dataset has not gone through rigorous data cleaning or parameter tuning techniques and there maybe some false positives during the labelling test.
 Feel free to retrain the model with a more accurate dataset.

 ## Authors